jd28/mudl/README.md

 - This is limited to fairly basic models from the 1.69, which is basically all the ones that come with NWN:EE
-- Skinmesh animation works for some models, but not others
 - No emitters, danglymesh, etc.
 - Only basic animations are supported, and from compiled models.
 ASCII model animations need a fix in the core library.
 No LERPing, screenshot below is much slower than actual.